WAUK: Previous sports programming

-On June 4, 2019 Good Karma ended the simulcast and made WAUK mostly a pass-through for the national ESPN Radio schedule, with WKTI becoming a more locally-based sports talk station.
+On June 4, 2019, Good Karma ended the simulcast and made WAUK mostly a pass-through for the national ESPN Radio schedule, with WKTI becoming a more locally-based sports talk station.
 This is a common scheduling practice for co-owned sports talk stations.
 The only diversion WAUK normally takes from the national ESPN Radio schedule is replacing The Will Cain Show for carriage of ESPN Milwaukee Podcenter, which compiles best-of content for the afternoon drive and is hosted by Doug Russell.
 ESPN Radio commercial breaks, where contractually possible, are replaced with local and sponsored content.

 WAUK and WKTI are the flagships of the Marquette University Golden Eagles.
-The station also airs play-by-play coverage of Major League Baseball, the College Football Playoff and the NBA from ESPN Radio.
+The station also aired play-by-play coverage of Major League Baseball, the College Football Playoff and the NBA from ESPN Radio.

 Until 2011, the station had also been the Milwaukee home of NASCAR radio coverage from all three NASCAR radio networks, as well as the LTN Hour radio show since its inception in 1985 and the Racing Roundup show.
 On the November 27 edition of the LTN Hour, it was announced that WAUK would be dropping all racing programming by the end of 2011, with racing play-by-play acquired days later by Clear Channel's classic country station, WOKY (920), which eventually would go to a mixed format in January 2013 of sports talk from WTSO and Fox Sports and NBC Sports Radio programming.
 Clear Channel, currently known as iHeartMedia, gained the rights to Wisconsin Badgers sports for the Milwaukee market in 2014 for WAUK and WRIT-FM, usurping WAUK's limited role of airing football and basketball games pre-empted by WTMJ (620) due to rights conflicts.

 WAUK transmits with 400 watts, largely to protect CBK in Watrous, Saskatchewan, a clear-channel station also on 540 AM.
 Despite its modest power, WAUK's signal covers a relatively substantial area due to its low frequency and Wisconsin's flat land.